Jonhy-D/hub-entertainment-mega/README.md

 ## Description

-This project is an entertainment hub that will have movies, series and cartoons, it will have the functions of giving recommendations, saving favorites and seeing what you have seen, but it is still in development...
+This project is an entertainment hub that will have movies, series and cartoons, it will have the functions of giving recommendations, saving favorites and seeing what you have seen, but it is still in development.

+I will use RXJS for asynchronous threads and Karma with Jasmine to test this application.

+Speaking of testing, there are some images that show the code coverage of the application, this helps us know how much of the application is covered in testing.

 ## Technical requirements